csommerl/js120/lesson4/lesson4_notes.md

 console.log(Fish.prototype.swim === swim);
 ```

+Perhaps created a `swimMixin` is preferable because then you can add many methods at once.

 ### Question about memory use of mix-ins

 It seems that mixed-in methods aren't reduplicated. (**LS doesn't ever say otherwise!**) That's because functions are objects, and objects are passed by reference.
 When a method is mixed-in to a class's prototype object, what is mixed-in is a reference to the same function in memory.